carolinemainaprojects/AI-Resume-Screener/README.md

 ### 3. Configure your Gemini API key

-Create the appropriate environment/secrets configuration and add your Gemini API key.
+Add your Gemini API key using the appropriate environment variable or Streamlit secrets configuration.

 ### 4. Run the application